GlobalChangeScience/GlobalChangeScience.github.io/_posts/2020-12-03-selecting-bdca-binary-abo.md

 This research is published in a journal peer-review in:

 Almonacid, B., Reyes-Hagemann, J., Campos-Nazer, J., & Ramos-Aguilar, J. (2017).
-Selecting a biodiversity conservation area with a limited budget using the binary African buffalo optimisation algorithm.
+Selecting a biodiversity conservation area with a limited budget using the binary african buffalo optimisation algorithm.
 IET Software, 12(2), 96-111. https://doi.org/10.1049/iet-sen.2016.0327